craigtp/PersonalStudy/Books.md

 Title                                                                                                 |
 ----------------------------------------------------------------------------------------------------- |
 Modern API Design with ASP.NET Core 2                                                                 |
+ASP.NET Core In Action                                                                                |
+.NET Core In Action                                                                                   |
+Entity Framework Core In Action                                                                       |
 Introduction to Algorithms 3rd Edition                                                                |
 Structure And Interpretation of Computer Programs                                                     |
 Clean Code: A Handbook of Agile Software Craftsmanship                                                |